lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 Weekly attendance is mandatory.
 We use our class time to engage in discussion, review course material, and work through labs and other coding projects together.
 You will learn by doing and the best way to do this is by working together in class with your instructor there available to help.
 You are allowed one excused absence before your attendance grade is adversely affected.

-## D. General Grading Rubric for Written Work

-In general, any submitted work is assessed on these evaluative criteria:

-- **Completeness:** All elements of the assignment are addressed
-- **Quality of Analysis:** Substantively rigorous in addressing the assignment
-- **Understanding:** Demonstrated synthesis and application of core lecture concepts
-- **Appearance:** Consistent formatting, style, spelling, grammar, and conventions in code/text

-Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
-Discussion boards that accumulate points through each activity on the board.

-The final projects will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

 ## E. Late and Missing Assignments

-Grades for the course are largely based on weekly labs.
+Grades for the course are largely based on weekly labs and projects.
 Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed in a timely fashion by the due date.
 Once solutions are posted it is no longer possible to receive points for assignments.

 ## F. Course Communications and Instructor Feedback: